 If your credit has been harmed through the threat of repossession, loan default, or late payments, it is crucial that you do what you can to rebuild it.
 Improving your credit score after negative marks will take a fair bit of patience, but it’s necessary for optimal financial health.

-A poor credit score will limit your loan options to loans for bad credit online and make it more challenging to be approved for credit cards and apartments.
+A poor credit score will limit your loan options to bad credit loans or no credit check loans, and could make it more challenging to be approved for credit cards and apartments.
 To rebuild your credit, pay off some of your debt, and decrease your credit utilization ratio.

 Get an Emergency Fund

 One of the quickest ways to lose control of your finances is to have them derailed by a surprise emergency expense.
 If you don’t have any savings, a single unexpected expense can mean you get behind on a bunch of your bills.
-The best way to prevent any of life’s curveballs from affecting your overall financial well-being is to have an emergency fund.
+The best way to prevent any of life’s curveballs from affecting your overall financial well-being is to build an emergency fund.
+Starting an emergency fund is also a great way to build credit if you are a millennial

 A good starter emergency fund is $1,000, but you can work your way up to a more hefty savings.
 Your emergency fund will have your back when expenses outside your typical budget come out of nowhere.
 These emergencies could be anything from medical expenses to car or home repairs.
 An emergency fund is one of the best ways to fortify your finances.